-Social Security Disability is similar in some ways to long-term disability policy.
+Social Security Disability Insurance (SSDI) is similar in some ways to a long-term disability policy.
 The purpose is to compensate you over a prolonged period of time for a condition, injury, or illness that makes you unable to perform a significantly gainful activity (SGA).
-Which is a very technical way of saying work that fits the knowledge, skills, and abilities you possess.
+This is a technical way of saying work that fits the knowledge, skills, and abilities you possess.

-Social Security Disability is often called SSDI, and even more often confused with SSI.
+Social Security Disability Insurance (SSDI) is often confused with Social Security Insurance (SSI).
 The main difference between SSDI and SSI, besides the rate of pay, is the requirement of recent work history for the claimant.
-In SSDI, there is a recent history of gainful employment, whereas for SSI (except for age-related recipients) there is typically no recent work history.
+In SSDI, there is a recent history of gainful employment, whereas for SSI, there is typically no recent work history (except for age-related recipients).

-VA service connected compensation is unique among the types of disability we are covering in this article.
-The inability to work due as a result of the disabling condition is in most cases, not a requirement of collecting this benefit.
+VA service-connected compensation is unique among the types of disability we are covering in this article.
+The inability to work as a result of a disabling condition is, in most cases, not a requirement of collecting this benefit.